thegetty/quire-docs/content/documentation/page-content.md

 - `q-class`: As demonstrated above, wrapping text in this shortcode will allow you to apply a class name to that block of text, which can then be used to apply custom styles or interactions as needed.
 - [`q-bibliography`](/documentation/citation-bibliographies/): Generates a bibliography from the entries in the project's `bibliography.yml` file.
-- [`q-cite`](/documentation/citation-bibliographies/): Adds a linked Author Date citation reference to the text, and a hover pop-up with the full citation text.
+- [`q-cite`](/documentation/citation-bibliographies/): Adds a linked Author Date citation reference to the text, and an in-text (or hover pop-up) citation.
 It also adds the citation to a map of cited works, which can then be output as a page-level bibliography on essay and entry type pages.
 - [`q-contributor`](/documentation/contributors/): Can be used to create a page of contributor biographies, a section of bios for a single page, a simple list of contributors, a byline for a particular page, or other similar outputs.
 - [`q-figure`](/documentation/figure-images/): Inserts a formatted figure image (including audio and video) and caption using data from the project’s `figures.yml` file, or from values supplied directly in the shortcode.
 - [`q-figure-group`](/documentation/figure-images/): Like `q-figure`, but with handling for multiple images at once.